 The transparent and comprehensible presentation of the remuneration of the Management Board has been an integral element of good Corporate Governance for the Company for many years.
-The remuneration of the members of the Management Board and the Supervisory Board of Masterflex SE for fiscal year 2021 is presented and explained in the following Remuneration Report in accordance with Section 162 of the German Stock Corporation Act (AktG).
+The remuneration of the members of the Management Board and the Supervisory Board of Masterflex SE for fiscal year 2022 is presented and explained in the following Remuneration Report in accordance with Section 162 of the German Stock Corporation Act (AktG).

-Resolution on the approval of the remuneration system for the Management Board
+Resolution on the approval of the remuneration system for the Management Board and the renumeration report

 The current remuneration system for the members of the Management Board of the Masterflex Group was adopted by the Supervisory Board in accordance with Section 87 (1), Section 87a (1) of the German Stock Corporation Act (AktG) and approved by the Annual General Meeting on May 19, 2021 by a majority of 94.40% of the capital present.
+The renumeration report for fiscal year 2021 was approved by a majority of 99.97% at the Annual General Meeting on June 14, 2022.
 If necessary, the Supervisory Board may call in external consultants.
 When appointing external compensation experts, attention is paid to their independence.

-Application of the remuneration system for the Management Board in fiscal year 2021
+Application of the remuneration system for the Management Board in fiscal year 2022